DeerTears/old_qodot_docs/pages/best-practices.md

 ## Don't add to Addons
 Don’t add files to the `/addons` folder yourself.
 Your original work can be erased if Godot auto-updates Qodot, or if you ignore the `/addons` folder in a Git repository to save on space.

 Instead, create a new folder on `res://` for whatever you’re adding.
-Ignore what the old wiki said about using `/addons/qodot/textures`.

 ## Separate your world textures
 When you set your project directory in Trenchbroom, it looks for an immediate subfolder called `/textures`.
 If you just want textures in the game, this is fine: